takezoj/landed-legal/privacy-policy.md

 # Landed Privacy Policy

 **Effective date:** August 21, 2026
-**Last updated:** August 2026
+**Last updated:** September 1, 2026

 *This is a first draft written to reflect exactly what the Landed app does today.
-It isn't legal advice — have a lawyer review it before wider release.*
+It isn't legal advice — have a lawyer review it.*

 ## 1. Who this covers

 This policy applies to Landed, a mobile app that helps you keep track of your travel bookings — flights, hotels, cars, and more — in one place.
-It's currently in private testing with a small group of friends and family invited by the developer.

 ## 2. What we collect